 Dispose of Garbage

-It’s easy to leave a cup in the cup holder or to say that you’ll pick up the kids snack bags in the morning, but these approaches tend to lead to a bigger mess in the long term.
+It’s easy to leave a cup in the cup holder or to say that you’ll pick up your kids’ snack bags in the morning, but these approaches tend to lead to a bigger mess in the long term.
 While you don’t necessarily need to keep garbage bags in your car, you could start this practice when going on long rides with the family.
 At the least, you should take a few minutes at the end of the day to pick up the mess in your vehicle.
 Even if you think that the garbage won’t do any harm, you never know what smudges or leaks could manifest as a result.

 Floor mats and car leases